lowRISC/opentitan/hw/ip/aes/doc/_index.md

 To initialize the AES unit, software must write the initial key to the Initial Key registers {{< regref "KEY0" >}} - {{< regref "KEY7" >}}.
 Note that all registers are little-endian.
 The key length is configured using the KEY_LEN field of {{< regref "CTRL" >}}.
 Independent of the selected key length, software must always write all 8 32-bit registers.
+The order in which these registers are written does not matter.
 Anything can be written to the unused key registers.
 For AES-128 and AES-192, the actual initial key used for encryption is formed by using the {{< regref "KEY0" >}} - {{< regref "KEY3" >}} and {{< regref "KEY0" >}} - {{< regref "KEY5" >}}, respectively.